 LIVING WATERS WORSHIP CENTER

-Powers Goolsby worked with LWWC to create a master plan which incorporated several existing structures, a new multi-use auditorium, children’s education wing, administration spaces and a 1,200 seat Sanctuary.
-The master plan calls for all of these spaces to be connected through a semi-circular lobby space with ministry areas and prayer nooks.
+Powers Goolsby collaborated with LWWC to develop a master plan that integrates several existing buildings with new additions, including a multi-use auditorium, a children’s education wing, administrative offices, and a 1,200-seat Sanctuary.
+The plan envisions connecting all these spaces through a central, semi-circular lobby that will also house ministry areas and prayer nooks.